 Licensed standing in seated areas

-This criteria has 16 points, covering issues such as:
+Grounds selected to be early adopters of licensed standing had to meet certain criteria.
+This has 16 points, covering issues such as:

 - The necessary infrastructure – such as seats with barriers/independent barriers – which must be in both home and away sections.

 - Fans must be able to sit or stand in the licensed areas – the seats cannot be locked in the ‘up’ or ‘down’ position.

 - There must also be one seat/space per person.